Football in Jordan

 The sport of football in the country of Jordan is run by the Jordan Football Association.
 The association administers the national football team as well as the Jordan League.
-Football is the most popular sport in the country.
+Association football is the most popular sport in Jordan.
+Approximately 40% of the people in the country are considered football fans.

 History

 Football in Jordan was introduced during the time of the Ottoman Empire, when Jordan/Transjordan was part of that empire.
 Similar to many countries in the world, Jordan (as part of Ottoman Empire) enjoyed their first football development brought by British sailors and merchants; however under autocratic rule of Abdul Hamid II, football was forbidden and it was not until 1908 that football became popular.

 Following the British occupation after the World War I, football, which was introduced by the British, increased its popularity in Transjordan, and the Jordanian Pro League was founded at 1944.
 The Jordanian national football team's first international match was played in 1953 in Egypt where the team defeated Syria 3–1.
 The first FIFA World Cup qualifiers Jordan took part in was the 1986 qualifiers.
 The first (Jordanian) football coach, Mohammad Awad (father of Adnan Awad), to attain achievements for the Jordan national team between 1992 and 1999, when he first helped his country Jordan win the Jordan International tournament of 1992 and both tournaments of the Pan Arab Games, starting in 1997 in Beirut, and 1999 in Amman.
 However, for most of the 20th century, Jordan didn't achieve significant result and had been largely considered one of Asia and Arab World's weaker side, largely owned by historical ethnic tensions and sectarianism between native Jordanians and Palestinians.

+A problem seen within Jordanian football is in terms of player wages.
+Often times, Jordanian footballers that are based in Jordan see football as a hobby and not as a viable profession, due to the lack of wages.
+Jordanian clubs have also been experiencing financial debt, which further troubles the financial aspect of Jordanian football.